- Associate Professor of Africana Studies and Comparative American Studies

 Oberlin's Meredith M Gadsby explains how Toni Morrison inspired a slavery memorial.

-She has several teaching and research interests, including International Black Literatures, Literatures of the African Diaspora, Black Women's Writing, Cross Cultural Theories, and Migration Studies.
-Much of her work is preoccupied with issues of migration and identity.
+Much of her work focuses on issues of migration and identity.
 Professor Gadsby is president of the Association of Caribbean Women Writers and Scholars.

 Professor Gadsby’s first book, Sucking Salt: Caribbean Women Writers, Migration, and Survival, was published in July 2006 by the University of Missouri Press.